philippinespire/pire_lcwgs_data_processing/dascyllus_aruanus/README.md

 Jem Baldisimo

 ---
 This repository outlines the roadmap we followed to move *Dascyllus aruanus* through the [Low Coverage Whole Genome Sequencing Pipeline](https://github.com/philippinespire/pire_lcwgs_data_processing).
-This builds on previous work already done by Jordan Rodriguez for analyzing lcWGS for [*Salarias fasciatus*](https://github.com/philippinespire/pire_lcwgs_data_processing/tree/main/salarias_fasciatus).
 This provides steps taken & analysis we did to gain insight on the historical population demography of this very popular aquarium fish, also known as the humbug dascyllus.

 ---